 Critically ill patients require comprehensive intensive care and constant monitoring.
 Our team of critical care experts, called intensivists, are skilled in the evaluation and management of the critically ill or critically injured patient experiencing a broad range of conditions, as well as in the advanced technology and procedures used in the intensive care unit (ICU).

-The intensivist's care of critically ill patients also requires competency and compassion in areas such as end-of-life decisions, advance directives, estimating prognosis, and counseling of patients and their families.
+Critically ill patients and their loved ones benefit from our critical care team’s competency and compassion in areas such as end-of-life decisions, advance directives, estimating prognosis and counseling of patients and their families.

 The Role of an Intensivist

-Also known as a critical care physician, the intensivist has advanced training and experience in treating this complex type of patient.
-Much like a cardiologist that focuses on the care of the heart and vascular system, or a pulmonologist that specializes in the treatment of the lungs and respiratory system, the intensivist takes a comprehensive approach to caring for critically ill patients.
+Also known as a critical care physician, our intensivists specialize in critical care medicine and pulmonary disease and have advanced training and experience in treating the complex patient.
+Much like a cardiologist that focuses on the care of the heart and vascular system, or a pulmonologist that specializes in the treatment of the lungs and respiratory system, our intensivists take a comprehensive approach to caring for critically ill patients.

-The intensivist has the primary responsibility for managing the critically ill patient's care.
-In this role, the intensivist leads a team of physicians who are experts in different specialties, coordinating all other services the patient may need.
+Doylestown Health's intensivists have the primary responsibility for managing the care of our most critically ill patients.
+In this role, our intensivists lead a multidisciplinary team of physicians who are experts in different specialties, coordinating all other services the patient may need.

 Conditions That Require Critical Care

-- Patients who have lung issues or are experiencing difficulty breathing and may require that they be put on ventilator support to help them breathe normally.
+- Patients who have lung issues or difficulty breathing, and may require support from a ventilator to breathe normally.

-- Patients with cardiac problems; are suffering from very low or very high blood pressure, or those that have just had a heart attack or are suffering from an unstable heart rhythm often need critical care.
+- Patients with cardiac problems, suffering from very low or very high blood pressure, or who have just had a heart attack or are suffering from an unstable heart rhythm.
 In addition, patients who have just undergone heart surgery are often prone to infections or other serious risks and require constant monitoring.